Skip to main content

 Load the manifest.yaml file into Topaz by running:

-topaz manifest set ./manifest.yaml
+topaz directory set manifest ./manifest.yaml -i

 Manifest language reference